flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     For the purposes of this guide we will be using frequencies in the RADNAV page.

-    If you'd like to have additional navaids for your departure you can input the runway localizer for the initial procedure turn and the BRECON VOR (BCN) to verify your track enroute to BCN.
-This is a little bit more advance than this guide allows for but we will cover how to input frequencies.
+    If you'd like to have additional navaids for your departure you can input the runway localizer for runway centerline guidance on the PFD and the initial procedure turn, including the BRECON VOR (BCN) to verify your track enroute to BCN.
+This is a little bit more advanced than this guide allows for but we will cover how to input frequencies.

     ^^VOR^^